Modelling of a cyclist's power for time trials on a velodrome: Track

-Returning to the quote on page~\pageref{FitzQuote}, the requirement of differentiability of the trajectory traced by bicycle wheels, which is expressed in spatial coordinates, is a consequence of a dynamic behaviour, which is expressed in temporal coordinates, namely, the requirement of smoothness of the derivative of acceleration, which is commonly referred to as a jolt.
-In other words, a natural bicycle-cyclist motion, which is laterally unconstrained, ensures that the third temporal derivative of position is smooth; the black line smoothened by this motion.
+Returning to the quote on page~\pageref{FitzQuote}, the requirement of differentiability of the trajectory traced by bicycle wheels, which is expressed in spatial coordinates, is a consequence of dynamic behaviour, which is expressed in temporal coordinates, namely, the requirement of smoothness of the derivative of acceleration, which is commonly referred to as a jolt.
+In other words, a natural motion of the bicycle-cyclist system, which is laterally unconstrained, ensures that the third temporal derivative of position is smooth.